 Unlike in the layout pic, the three PAX frames on the long wall are connected together with no gaps in between (unfortunately, without a wide angle lens, I can’t get a pic of them all together):

 IKEA currently has three different PAX wardrobe colors to choose from: white, black-brown, and white stained oak effect.
-We went with the black-brown since we have a similar colored vanity and towel cabinet in the master bathroom that this closet is off of.
-There are a lot of options for customizing the interior of the PAX wardrobe frames – the accessories that we included in our design are:
+We went with black-brown since we have a similar colored vanity in the master bathroom that our closet is off of.
+There are lots of options for customizing the interior of the PAX wardrobe frames – the accessories that we included in our design are: